Assault Bike Intervals

 Mistakes to watch for on the Assault Bike Intervals

-Using only legs or only arms.
+Using only legs or only arms instead of both.

 During any pressing movement like the Assault Bike Intervals, this mistake reduces how effectively your Quadriceps can produce force.
 Focus on the muscle you're trying to work — if you can't feel your Quadriceps driving the movement, something is off.